-Instead, consider buying a reusable razor.
-For instance, safety razors are made of metal and you only need to replace the blade every once in a while.
+Instead, consider buying a reusable razor made of metal and you only need to replace the blade every once in a while.

-I personally use an electric razor, which is equally great!
-I find that sustainability influencers don’t talk about electric razors enough.
+You can also get an electric razor, which is another reusable option that sustainability influencers don’t talk about enough.

 They’re perfect for reducing plastic waste!

 14 – Low waste makeup

 It is difficult to find makeup that doesn’t have disposable packaging.
 So the best thing to do is to create your own!

 There are many recipes online to create your DIY mascara, blush, or lip balm!
 You can then put the final product in a container you already own.

 If you prefer buying already-made products, choose ones with as little plastic as possible.

 I’ve found products that come in metal, glass, cardboard, or wooden packaging, which are way better than plastic.
 And try to recycle them as best as possible.

 Single-use makeup remover wipes are very practical, yet so wasteful.
 Not to mention all the chemicals they contain that you’re putting on your face.